 A dynamic and versatile pianist, Dean Zhang appears internationally in critically acclaimed performances.
 Dr. Zhang has been praised by The Miami Herald as “a powerful keyboard player” yet with a “smooth, fluid touch at the keyboard, bringing maximum expressiveness.”
-He won first place in the 2010 MTNA Young Artist Piano Performance Northwest Division Competition.
-He has been featured as a soloist with the New World Symphony as a winner of the New World Symphony Concerto Competition.
-He has also performed concertos with the Shanghai University Symphony, the University of Wyoming Symphony, and the National Repertory Orchestra, where he was invited for two summers as Principal Keyboard.
-Dr. Zhang will also be featured as the harpsichord soloist in J. S. Bach’s Brandenburg Concerto No. 5 with the Omaha Chamber Music Society in June 2016.
+A laureate of numerous competitions, Dr. Zhang won first prize in the Snowy Range Piano Competition as well as the MTNA Young Artist Piano Performance Northwest Division Competition.
+He has been featured as a soloist with the New World Symphony as a winner of its concerto competition and has also performed concertos with the Shanghai University Symphony, the University of Wyoming Symphony, and the National Repertory Orchestra.
+Most recently, Dr. Zhang appeared as a soloist with the Southwest Florida Symphony Orchestra.

-In addition to his achievement in piano performance, Dr. Zhang is an outstanding organist and was featured in April 2015 as the organ soloist in Saint-Saëns’s Symphony No. 3 with the New World Symphony.
+In addition to his achievement in piano performance, Dr. Zhang is an outstanding organist and was featured with the New World Symphony as the organ soloist in Saint-Saëns’s Symphony No. 3.
 He has also served as the principal organist and artist in residence at St. Matthew’s Episcopal Cathedral in Laramie, Wyoming, and United Methodist Church of Chagrin Falls, Ohio.

 After two years of studying management science at Shanghai University, Dr. Zhang was granted a full scholarship at the University of Wyoming where he received his Bachelor and Master of Music degrees as a student of Dr. Theresa Bogard.
 Under the tutelage of Paul Schenly and Kathryn Brown, he earned the Doctor of Musical Arts degree in piano performance from the Cleveland Institute of Music.
-Dr. Zhang also studied extensively with Joela Jones, Principal Keyboard of The Cleveland Orchestra.
+Dr. Zhang also studied extensively with Joela Jones, principal keyboardist of The Cleveland Orchestra.
 A devoted pedagogue, Dr. Zhang joined the piano faculty of the New England Music Camp in 2015 and has presented master classes at universities throughout the United States and China.